RedisLabs/redislabs-docs/content/rs/administering/database-operations/delete-crdb.md

 to restore a deleted Active-Active database you must create the database again with all of its instances and then restore the data to the database from backup.

-We recommended that you backup your data and test the restore on another database before you delete an Active-Active database.
+We recommended that you:

+- Backup your data and test the restore on another database before you delete an Active-Active database.
+- Consider [flushing the data]({{< relref "/rs/administering/database-operations/flush-db-crdb.md" >}}) from the database so that you can keep the Active-Active database configuration and restore the data to it if necessary.